elimbaum/TrinketPinball/README.md

 Three 7-segment displays, loaded via shift registers, allow users to display numbers and other characters on their pinball machine.

 #### Standard Methods
 `void displayNumber(int n)` – display a number (with leading zeros).
-Only the three least significant digits will be shown, e.g. 12345 displays as 345.
-Calling this function more than 100 times per second may result in unwanted visual effects.
+Numbers that can't fit on the display will be replaced with either "bIg" or "neg".

 `void clearDisplay()` – clear the display.